cloudflare/workers-docs/content/reference/runtime/apis/fetch.md

 ---
-title: Fetch API
+title: Fetch
+weight: 2
 ---

 ## Overview

 The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) provides an interface for asyncronously fetching resources by providing a definition of a request and response.
 You will frequently find yourself interacting with request objects included as part of a [FetchEvent](../fetch-event), making your own requests using the global `fetch` method, and constructing your own responses.

 ## Global